aeon-toolkit/aeon/docs/getting_started.md

 After calling `fit`, the `labels_` attribute contains the cluster labels for each time series.
 The `predict` method can be used to predict the cluster labels for new data.
-See our clustering notebook for [more details](examples/clustering/clustering.ipynb)
+See our clustering notebook for [more details](examples/clustering/clustering.ipynb).

 ### Similarity Search

-The goal of time series similarity search is to find the best matches between a query time series and a database (collection) of time series which are usually longer than the query. [more details](examples/similarity_search/similarity_search.ipynb)
+The goal of time series similarity search is to find the best matches between a query time series and a database (collection) of time series which are usually longer than the query.
+See our notebook for [more details](examples/similarity_search/similarity_search.ipynb)

 ```{code-block} python